 - In-home child care: In typical times in Massachusetts, in-home care is $16 per hour for a minimum of four hours.
-For summer 2020, Harvard is further subsidizing this rate: For care that is booked after July 1, 2020, and takes place between July 1 through August 31, 2020, benefits-eligible employees will pay $3, $6 or $10 per hour, according to their Harvard benefits salary bracket.
-These copays wil will be automatically updated within the Care.com portal once you have created and account and logged into the portal.
+Through the end of 2020, Harvard is further subsidizing this rate: For care that is booked after July 1, 2020, and takes place between July 1 through March 31, 2021, benefits-eligible employees will pay $3, $6 or $10 per hour, according to their Harvard benefits salary bracket.
+These copays will be automatically updated within the Care.com portal once you have created and account and logged into the portal.

 - Center-based child care: Center-based care is typically $35 per day.
-For summer 2020, this rate is reduced to $10 per day.
+Through December 31, 2020, this rate is reduced to $10 per day.
 The extent to which centers will be able to offer back-up services during the COVID-19 crisis is not yet clear.
 Where and when available, this service will be accessible through the Care @ Work portal.

 - In-home Adult care: In typical times in Massachusetts, the rate for adult care is $16 per hour; hourly rates for other locations vary but typically range from $15 to $18 per hour.
 In some situations, there may be a four-hour daily minimum.
-For summer 2020 in Massachusetts, Harvard is further subsidizing this rate: For care that is booked after July 1, 2020, and takes place between July 1 through August 31, 2020, benefits-eligible employees will pay $3, $6 or $10 per hour, according to their Harvard benefits salary bracket.
+Through December 31, 2020, in Massachusetts, Harvard is further subsidizing this rate: For care that is booked after July 1, 2020, and takes place between July 1 through December 31, 2020, benefits-eligible employees will pay $3, $6 or $10 per hour, according to their Harvard benefits salary bracket.